Image

 What Are Common Defenses Against Child Pornography Charges in Barry County, MO?

-An Unintentional Possession Defense
+Unintentional Possession Defense

 Also known as “unintended possession,” this defense argues that you did not intend to possess child pornography in or around Barry County, MO, or that the material didn’t belong to you.
-It could be applicable if child pornography was found on a shared computer or hard drive or on a device accessible to individuals other than yourself without your knowledge.
+It may be applicable if child pornography was found on a shared computer or hard drive or on a device accessible to individuals other than yourself without your knowledge.
 An unintentional download through an unsecured network or the malicious actions of a vengeful ex-spouse or someone else in Barry County, MO could also be considered.

-An Accidental Possession Defense
+Accidental Possession Defense

 A “Not Child Porn” Defense

-This defense challenges the prosecution’s burden to prove that the subject of the material in question was under 18 years of age.
-Also, if the material serves a scientific, religious, or educational purpose it should not be considered child pornography.
+This defense is based on the prosecution’s burden to prove that material in question involves anyone under the age of 18.
+If the material serves a scientific, religious, or educational purpose, it may be argued that it should not be classified as child pornography.

 Illegal Search and Seizure